notYuriy/YayOS/YYSloth/README.md

 //YY_QueryAPIInfo(2) //query max arguments count
 //YY_QueryAPIInfo(3) //query max arguments length uint64_t YY_QueryAPIInfo(uint64_t id);

+//Get child proces status.
+Returns -1 if process is not
+//allowed to know this information, 0 if process is still running
+//and 1 if process has terminated.
+Syscall number 8. uint64_t YY_GetProcessStatus(uint64_t pid);
 ```

 ### How can I use these system calls in assembly?